CHAPTER SIXTEEN

 The red-haired young man swung around like he was ready to fight somebody again.
 When he saw I was friend, not foe, he started walking towards us with a gangster limp.

 “I’m straight, dogg.
-I’m heading to some party around the corner to meet up with my boys.
+I’m going to some party to meet up with my boys.
 You want to come?”

 I shook my head.
 “Nah, man.
 We’re gonna call it a night.
 I’ll give you a call tomorrow.”